acroberto/veh_hooking/README.md

 # veh_hooking
 x64/x86 Function Hooking through VectoredExceptionHandler (PAGE_GUARD method)

-Anti-cheat safe and little to no impact on performance
+Anti-cheat safe with little to no impact on performance

 # How To Use
 - Call veh::Setup()